A watershed musical that explodes with color and joy

 The music used in the finale was actually the catalyst for the film's creation.
 Metro-Goldwyn-Mayer (MGM) producer Arthur Freed was a longtime friend of the songwriting brothers, George and Ira Gershwin.
 Upon hearing that Gershwin piece at a concert, he asked to buy it from George who said he would have to buy his whole catalogue.
 Freed did, intent on making a musical based on Gershwin’s songs ending with an uninterrupted ballet to that lengthy instrumental itself titled “An American in Paris”.
 Such a long musical sequence with no dialogue had successfully been done in the art house world with the Michael Powell and Emeric Pressburger British film “The Red Shoes” in 1948 but was unheard-of in a Hollywood musical.
 But that was Freed’s vision and he stuck to it.
 He convinced the powers that be at MGM to get onboard, and they gave him a giant budget (close to half a million dollars) for that sequence alone.
 The ballet’s details were not worked out when filming began, and by chance, halfway through shooting, actress Nina Foch (who plays “Milo”) got the chickenpox and the film shut down for three days.
 During those three days, Minnelli, Kelly, and Irene Sharaff (designer of the ballet’s spectacular costumes) sat in a room together and came up with the entire ballet.
 Sharaff, along with costume designers Orry-Kelly and Walter Plunkett won that year's Academy Award for Best Costume Design.
 Cinematographer John Alton was brought in specifically to direct the ballet sequence and won that year's Oscar for Best Color Cinematography (along with Alfred Gilks).

 In the 1940s and 50s, MGM consistently produced movie musicals of a caliber unmatched by any other studio in the world.
 A majority of those musicals were developed at the hands of producer Arthur Freed.
 Having started as a lyricist, he helped produce the 1939 classic, “The Wizard of Oz”, and because of its success was made an MGM producer.
 The first film he produced was the smash hit “Babes in Arms”.
 Studio chief Louis B. Mayer soon gave him the authority to hire cast and crew, and over time Freed built a steady group of people from which to draw upon for the films he produced.
 His office and cinematic repertory company became known as the Freed Unit, of which Minnelli and Kelly were a part.
 Gene Kelly summed it up concisely in the forward of the Clive Hirschhorn book, “The Hollywood Musical”, when he wrote: “The members of the group who worked at MGM during my tenure there were very serious about musicals.
 That is not to say that we didn’t make them to entertain and uplift the spirit, but we thought that to do this effectively they had to be superbly crafted; and that meant the closest kind of collaboration among the choreographers, directors, producers, musicians, conductors, musical arrangers, designers, costumiers - the list is endless.
 There were probably more assembled talents in this field at Metro than anywhere else at any other time”.
 With his desire for creativity and MGM’s vast resources at his disposal, Freed allowed his Unit the freedom to take risks, and as a result reshaped the face of the movie musical from old-fashioned to excitingly modern.
 Freed’s impact is so clearly evident in this film that in addition to earning a Best Picture Oscar (as producer of “An American in Paris”), he was also awarded that year’s Irving G. Thalberg Memorial Academy Award for consistently producing high quality motion pictures.
 The following year he produced “Singin’ in the Rain” (universally considered the top movie musical ever made), and produced the 1958 Minnelli directed musical, “Gigi”, for which Freed won his second Best Picture Oscar.
 Freed was also awarded an honorary Oscar in 1967 for his distinguished service to the Academy and the production of six top-rated Awards telecasts.
-A few of his other classic films include "The Band Wagon”, "Meet Me in St. Louis”, “Easter Parade", "On the Town”, "Brigadoon", "Silk Stockings”, "Show Boat”, “Annie Get Your Gun”, and "The Barkleys of Broadway”.
+A few of his other classic films include "The Band Wagon”, "Meet Me in St. Louis”, “Easter Parade", "On the Town”, "Brigadoon", "Silk Stockings”, "Cabin in the Sky","Show Boat”, “Annie Get Your Gun”, and "The Barkleys of Broadway”.
 He was married once until his death.
 Arthur Freed died in 1973 at the age of 78.

 One can’t separate the brilliance of film director Vincente Minnelli from the stupendousness of “An American in Paris”.
 He was given free creative reign over the film and his impeccable artistic flair and visual sense lift the film from the ordinary to the extraordinary.
 Minnelli meticulously oversaw all of the film’s details from the exact color of the largest wall to the precise placement of a tiny flower.
 Scenes are beautifully packed with furniture and objects adding just the right tonal accent while informing us about the characters.
 In the 1973 documentary “The Men Who Made Movies”, Minnelli said, “A picture that stays with you is made up of a hundred or more hidden things….
 What you try to create is a little magic.
 And if that depends on the turning of a leaf, fine, so be it.
 But the main search is for a little magic in our lives”.
 And like “An American in Paris”, Minnelli’s films were filled with magic.